kontenbase/kontenbase-docs/docs/quickstart/react.md

 ### Building the App

-To build the application you can set up your project on your local computer or [StackBlitz](https://stackblitz.com), it depends on your prereferences.
-You can check out and try the completed project code on StackBlitz, [click here](https://stackblitz.com/edit/kontenbase-quickstart-react).

 #### Initialize a React App

 We can use Create React App to initialize an App called kontenbase-react: